Best Marathon Shoes of 2024

 Glossary

 • Super Shoe – A specialized running shoe built with a carbon-fiber plate sandwiched between two layers of foam.
-While a traditional running shoe has cushion to absorb impact, a super shoe will compress and rebound like a spring.
+In addition to being highly cushioned, a super shoe will compress and rebound like a spring.

-• Stack Height – Refers to the amount of shoe material (cushion) between the foot and the ground.
+• Stack Height – The amount of shoe material (cushion) between the foot and the ground.

 • Outsole – The exposed material on the bottom of a shoe that makes contact with the ground.